victorlaerte/wedeploy.com/node/electric/src/pages/tutorials/data-android/add-config-files/index.md

 Along with the wedeploy.json, each Data service must have an `api.json` file to configure your database (eg. set paths, allow certain methods, require authentication).

-1. Go back to `tutorial-data-android` in your code editor.
+1. Go back to `data-android-tutorial` in your code editor.
 2. Create another file inside of the `data` folder and name it `api.json`.
 3. Inside of that file, paste this code.